What Causes Poor Circulation in the Legs and Feet?

 Varicose Veins

-Other health problems such as high cholesterol, elevated blood pressure, obesity, and diabetes can also hinder circulation in both legs and feet.
-The best way to avoid these issues is through a healthy diet supplemented with exercise at least three times per week.
+Other health conditions such as high cholesterol, high blood pressure, obesity, and diabetes can impact circulation in your legs and feet.
+Maintaining a healthy diet and exercising at least three times a week can help address these issues.

 You should also be aware of any family history regarding these and other health problems and speak to a doctor immediately.